Paroxysmisch/genome-assembly/dissertation/main.typ

     figure(image("graphics/granola-ul/key=validation_acc_epoch_train=15_valid=22_nodes=2000.png"), caption: [Validation Accuracy #linebreak() (Chromosome 22)]), figure(image("graphics/granola-ul/key=validation_fp_rate_epoch_train=15_valid=22_nodes=2000.png"), caption: [Validation False Positive #linebreak() (Chromosome 22)]), figure(image("graphics/granola-ul/key=validation_fn_rate_epoch_train=15_valid=22_nodes=2000.png"), caption: [Validation False Negative #linebreak() (Chromosome 22)]),
-    caption: [The addition of @granola (@symgatedgcn (UL + @granola) in #text(fill: blue.darken(25%))[blue]) to @symgatedgcn trained and validated on overlap graphs generated with additional @ont @ul reads (@symgatedgcn (UL) in #text(fill: orange)[orange]) diminishes performance across both chromosomes 11 and 22.
+    caption: [The addition of @granola (@symgatedgcn (@ul + @granola) in #text(fill: blue.darken(25%))[blue]) to @symgatedgcn trained and validated on overlap graphs generated with additional @ont @ul reads (@symgatedgcn (@ul) in #text(fill: orange)[orange]) diminishes performance across both chromosomes 11 and 22.
 The darker line indicates the mean across $5$ runs, with the highlighted region indicating a $95%$ confidence interval.]
   )
 ]

 == Mamba's potential for richer feature extraction <sec:mamba-potential-feature-extraction>
 Mamba shows capability in eliciting useful features from raw nucleotide read data for the genome assembly task.
-For example, on the chromosome 21 test set, SymGatedGCN+MambaEdge achieves significantly higher inverse precision and F1 score than the baseline @symgatedgcn model (@tab:mamba-test).
-In particular, SymGatedGCN+MambaEdge outperforms SymGatedGCN+RandomEdge, which in @sec:symgatedgcn-randomedge, is established as the baseline for Mamba's performance, since a randomly initialized Mamba model can be viewed as generating random edge features.
+For example, on the chromosome 21 test set, @symgatedgcn-mambaedge achieves significantly higher inverse precision and F1 score than the baseline @symgatedgcn model (@tab:mamba-test).
+In particular, @symgatedgcn-mambaedge outperforms @symgatedgcn-randomedge, which in @sec:symgatedgcn-randomedge, is established as the baseline for Mamba's performance, since a randomly initialized Mamba model can be viewed as generating random edge features.

-It is intriguing that SymGatedGCN+Mamba performs rather poorly on this test set, achieving the lowest inverse F1 score across all models tested.
-We believe that this is the case due to SymGatedGCN+Mamba having lower model capacity than SymGatedGCN+MambaEdge.
+It is intriguing that @symgatedgcn-mamba performs rather poorly on this test set, achieving the lowest inverse F1 score across all models tested.
+We believe that this is the case due to @symgatedgcn-mamba having lower model capacity than @symgatedgcn-mambaedge.
 Recall from @eqn:symgatedgcn-update-hidden that @symgatedgcn updates the hidden state by taking a gated linear transformation of the previous hidden states, and from @eq:edge_features that the edge features are also updated using a linear transformation of the previous hidden states.
 These linear transformations limit model capacity compared to multi-layer feed-forward networks.
-Since SymGatedGCN+Mamba uses Mamba to generate new _node_ features, despite these features being potentially richer, they might not be effectively used to update the hidden edge embedding, due to this capacity limitation.
+Since @symgatedgcn-mamba uses Mamba to generate new _node_ features, despite these features being potentially richer, they might not be effectively used to update the hidden edge embedding, due to this capacity limitation.

-In addition to this, the performance uplift of SymGatedGCN+RandomEdge over @symgatedgcn potentially demonstrates the utility of @rnf, which theoretically increases the expressive power of @gnn:pl @rnf-power.
+In addition to this, the performance uplift of @symgatedgcn-randomedge over @symgatedgcn potentially demonstrates the utility of @rnf, which theoretically increases the expressive power of @gnn:pl @rnf-power.

 However, despite the positive results observed with the introduction of both Mamba and the random edge features, we remain cautious regarding their efficacy.
 Due to compute and memory limitations, the input overlap graphs were heavily subsampled, and the read profile used to simulate reads was modified to generate shorter reads.
 This was required to compensate for Mamba's substantial resource requirements.
 Nevertheless, this promising result holds value for future work.

+== Experimenting with end-to-end neural genome assembly